Addreoran/lcrannotationsdb_enrichment/README.md

 3. Run analysis - shortcut

-Here you can see general commands to run scripts from this project.
-In order to see more detailed description of run analysis, see [Description](#description) chapter.
+Here you can see general commands to execute scripts from this project.
+To see a more detailed description of the execution analysis, see the [Description](#description) chapter.

 ```
  $python3 ./src/download_interpro_families.py --gt 70"
  $python3 ./src/count_hypergeom.py --gt 70"
  $python3 ./src/famiLy_GO_analyse.py
 ```

-In case of our analysis, we used parameter --gt greater then 70%.
-It means that in this analysis, there are used only annotations that are covered with and covers LCRs in more then 70%.
+In the case of our analysis, we used the parameter --gt greater than 70%.
+It means that in this analysis only annotations that are covered by LCRs in more than 70%.

-The file './src/family_GO_analyse.py' requires a data folder containing rows downloaded from the InterPro database for the families RdRp, REV, and Tat.
+The file './src/family_GO_analyse.py' requires a data folder containing rows from the InterPro database for the RdRp, REV, and Tat families.
 The input files used in our analyses are included in the data folder.